awslabs/benchmark-ai/docs/anubis-architecture-faq.md

 * **Q: Why services?**
-* A: We created an architecture that would scale and be build on a set of technologies and software practices that would allow it to grow organically.
+* A: We created an architecture that would scale and be built on a set of technologies and software practices that would allow it to grow organically.
 Each service has a distinct concern.
 We cleave the software based on the cardinality of the number of instances and elasticity inherent for each concern.
-The characteristics of the BFF is different from the Fetcher, is different from the Executor - for example.
+The characteristics of the BFF are different from the Fetcher, which are different from the Executor - for example.